The toric g-vector of nestohedra: The toric -polynomial of the permutahedron

 where $\widehat{\SSSS}_{n+1}$ denotes the set of permutations of the set $[n+1]$ not containing a final descent or a double descent. \end{theorem} The technique of slides used to prove their formulas was generalized to chordal nestohedra in~\cite{Postnikov_Reiner_Williams}; see Section~\ref{section_chordal_nestohedra}.
 As pointed out in~\cite{Branden}, the ${\mathbb Z}_{2}^{n-1}$ action introduced in~\cite{Shapiro_slides} is the same as Br\"and\'en's modified Foata--Strehl group action discussed in Subsection~\ref{subsection_Foata_Strehl}.
 Recall that this action {\em reverses} the labeling on the associated Foata--Strehl trees, turning them into decreasing trees.
 On the other hand, the actions of {\em hops} in~\cite{Postnikov_Reiner_Williams} define precisely the restricted Foata--Strehl action.
 As noted in Subsection~\ref{subsection_Foata_Strehl}, we may choose the orbit representatives to be the right-adjusted Foata--Strehl trees.
 By Corollary~\ref{corollary_right-adjusted} these are exactly the Foata--Strehl trees representing permutations having no double descents and no final descent.
 Using Definition~\ref{definition_right-adjusted} we may identify these with the labeled plane increasing $0$-$1$-$2$ trees.
 This is how they are called in~\cite{Bergeron_Flajolet_Salvy}.
-As stated in~\cite{Bergeron_Flajolet_Salvy}, $\gamma_{n,j}$ is the number of labeled plane increasing $0$-$1$-$2$ trees on $n+1$ vertices having $j$ forks.
+As stated in~\cite{Bergeron_Flajolet_Salvy}, $\gamma_{j}(\Perm_{n})$ is the number of labeled plane increasing $0$-$1$-$2$ trees on $n+1$ vertices having $j$ forks.

 The $\gamma$-vector entries of the permutahedron are given as sequence A101280 in OEIS~\cite{OEIS}.
-Introducing $\gamma_{n,j}$ for the $j$th entry of the $\gamma$-vector of the $n$-dimensional permutahedron, these entries satisfy the initial condition $\gamma_{1,0} = 1$ and the following recurrence:
+The entries of the $\gamma$-vector of the $n$-dimensional permutahedron satisfy the initial condition $\gamma_{0}(\Perm_{n}) = 1$ and the following recurrence:

-for $j \leq \half{n}$.
+for $1 \leq j \leq \half{n}$.

 A generating function formula for the $\gamma$-vector may be found using the calculation in~\cite[Section~7]{Foata_Han}.
 Note that the numbers $D_{n,k}$, whose generating function Foata and Han computed, count those orbits of the Foata--Strehl group action where each tree has $k$ nonroot leaves.
 The modified Foata--Strehl group action has smaller orbits.
 To obtain the $\gamma$-vector entries we need to multiply each $D_{n,k}$ by the appropriate power of $2$.
 Subject to these modifications one may derive the following result; see sequence A101280 in OEIS~\cite{OEIS}. \begin{proposition}[Peter Bala] Introducing $r(x)=\sqrt{1-4x}$ and $w(x)=\frac{1-r(x)}{1+r(x)}$, we have